All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 At 0.5 mg, appetite suppression becomes more noticeable.
 Some patients begin to see meaningful weight loss at this dose, though the primary goal is still building tolerance.
 Nausea may return or intensify for the first week or two after this increase.

 Clinical data suggests that the 0.5 mg dose produces roughly 3-5% total body weight loss when used alone for an extended period.
-However, in the standard protocol, patients spend only four weeks at this dose before advancing.
+But in the standard protocol, patients spend only four weeks at this dose before advancing.

 1.0 mg: Entering the Therapeutic Range